Zipf's Law for Atlas Models: Proofs

-and the family will be complete.
-Since $\s^2/2=g$ and \eqref{AA2} holds, the right-hand side of \eqref{AA1} converges to zero, so the left-hand side must also converge to zero, and the family will be conservative.
+so the family is complete, and with $\s^2/2=g$ the right hand side of \eqref{AA1} converges to zero as $n$ tends to infinity.
+Hence, the left-hand side must also converge to zero, so the family is conservative.